Mayor Eric Adams

 Eric Adams become the 110th Mayor of New York City and moves into Gracie Mansion with only his mattress.

-Held on June 30, 2021, the Gracie Mansion Conservancy’s first virtual Gala paid tribute to the Catalyst: Art and Social Justice Exhibition while ushering in the return of Broadway.
+Held on June 30, 2021, in the midst of the Gracie Mansion Conservancy’s in-person closure, the Conservancy was able to create this tribute to Broadway’s return via the Catalyst: Art and Social Justice Exhibition.

 Please consider a contribution to Gracie Mansion Conservancy.
 Donations from the public, such as yours, are what allow us to continue free public tours; sustain a curriculum for visiting school groups; offer public programs; and safeguard, repair, and display the permanent collections, along with the shifting presentation of works of art that frame local history in its full evolving context.

 Note: The Summer Auction concluded on July 7, 2021.